 In addition to preparing a workplace violence policy and assessing the risks of workplace violence, under the OHSA every employer must develop and maintain a program to implement the workplace violence policy [section 32.0.2].

 The workplace violence program may incorporate or reference existing programs, procedures or protocols related to workplace violence.
 For example, there could be existing procedures for emergency situations, incident reporting or personal safety.

-See Appendix B for more information on the types of measures and procedures that could be part of a workplace violence program.
+See Section 6 for more information on the types of measures and procedures that could be part of a workplace violence program.

 The measures and procedures in a workplace violence program must address the risks and conditions specific to that workplace.

 While a program from a similar workplace may be used as the basis for a new program, it would need to be tailored to fit the workplace where it would be used and based on the results of the assessment for that specific workplace.